message/iata/MT.md

 - a COVID-19 vaccination card issued in Azerbaijan or by the Ministry of Health of Kosovo (Rep.); or
 - a COVID-19 vaccination certificate issued in Armenia through the united information system of electronic healthcare; or
 - a COVID-19 vaccination certificate issued in Korea (Rep.) through the COOV app; or
-- a COVID-19 vaccination certificate issued by the Kurdistan regional government of Iraq or the Ministry of Health of Moldova (Rep.); or
+- a COVID-19 vaccination certificate issued by the Kurdistan regional government of Iraq; or
 - an official COVID-19 digital vaccination certificate issued in Chile; or
 - a "MiVacuna" COVID-19 digital vaccination certificate issued in Colombia App; or
 - an Immunization Certificate for COVID-19 issued in Oman; or